rapw3k/DEMETER/models/README.md

 The modules include required extensions to cover DEMETER pilot's needs, as well as alignments between elements in these models.
 The modules have been structured based on topics similar to the FIWARE agrifood models, but more in line with the underlying models.

+> Version 2.0 of AIM has been released.
+It includes:
+* Cross-domain ontology finalized
+* Full alignment of cross-domain and domain layers
+* JSON-LD context for cross-domain layer
+* Besides updated JSON-LD contexts for each domain module, one flat and normalized JSON-LD context including all terms of the cross-domain and domain layer
+* Updated SHACL
+* Updated examples

 # Examples

 There are some examples of how to represent data that is compliant with the AIM.
 Please check examples at [https://github.com/rapw3k/DEMETER/tree/master/models/examples](https://uri.etsi.org/ngsi-ld/v1/ngsi-ld-core-context.jsonld).
 In particular:

-* instance-AIM.* is a valid instance example (which is mainly based on fiware elements), in json-ld and turtle respectively
+* instance-AIM_v2.* is a valid instance example (which is mainly based on fiware elements), in json-ld and turtle respectively

-* instance2-AIM.* is a valid instance of an extended version example (mainly based on FOODIE),  in json-ld and turtle respectively, but with invalid datetime values (so SHACL validation reports it)
+* instance2-AIM_v2.* is a valid instance of an extended version example (mainly based on FOODIE),  in json-ld and turtle respectively, but with invalid datetime values (so SHACL validation reports it)

-* instance-bad-AIM.* and instance-bad2-AIM.* are examples that provide errors in SHACL validation
+* instance-bad-AIM_v2.* and instance-bad2-AIM_v2.* are examples that provide errors in SHACL validation

-Note1: in the context I added the 10 individuals domain contexts; however in theory it should be possible to add just one: https://w3id.org/demeter/agri-context.jsonld which points to the all others, but in the json-ld playground this double refence is not processed)
+> Note1: previous examples have been moved to v1.0 folder, and json-ld examples have been slightly modified to include the cross-domain context.
+> Note2: to understand how to use DEMETER AIM context(s) see section "How to create your JSON-LD content using AIM" below.

 #### Discussion of key terms (when to use which)
 The three underlying models have concepts to represent a portion of land where crops or animals are grown, and since this is a major concept used in practically all agri applications, we provide here short definitions for them, and how they are aligned, so developers will be able to decide which one is more suited for their needs.

 ```
 - Saref4Agri:Farm = inspire:Holding = fiware:AgriFarm (Level 1)